ds-04/amanda_deploy/README.md

 - dormant bsdtcp systemd files are included though
 - edit/setup any cron jobs for backup invocation
 - run Amcheck, though a dormant task is included
+- deploy your production server config or physical tape config - see section below

 # TLDR; Amanda backup, tapes, vtapes